sbriggssjc/mca-gameday-camera/README-streaming.md

 ./gameday --size 1280x720 --fps 30 --bitrate 6M
 ```

+### Camera modes

+`gameday` auto-probes the camera and USB bus to pick a sustainable mode.
+On
+USB2 links, raw YUYV 1280×720 is capped at 15 fps to avoid bandwidth
+starvation; use MJPEG to reach 720p30.

 By default, segments are written to `recordings/raw/` in 15 minute chunks.
 Use
 `--mezzanine off` to disable the master leg.